 Anycubic is a popular maker of 3D printers for hobbyists and DIYers.
 Founded in 2015, the company is based in Shenzhen, China, and has a warehouse in California.
 The Vyper is a metal, open-frame printer in a category known as FDM (Fused Deposition Modeling), in which the printable material is melted and then moves through a nozzle and follows the design created in CAD or CAM software to print a model layer by layer.

-The Vyper comes with an intelligent auto-leveling system, a 32-bit motherboard and a Cortex-M3 architecture main control chip that allow for quick printing, and a 4.3-inch touchscreen that lets users easily track the progress of their projects.
+The Vyper comes with an intelligent auto-leveling system, a 32-bit motherboard, and a Cortex-M3 architecture main control chip that allows for quick printing, and a 4.3-inch touchscreen that lets users easily track the progress of their projects.

 The Vyper comes mostly assembled out of the box.
 Unlike another 3D printer I ordered that arrived with a dent in the box and a damaged model, the Vyper came in a nice box with high-density foam.
 Every piece fits where it’s supposed to go.
 I didn’t have to immediately shore some stuff up, which is pretty common with these types of open-frame printers.
 The Vyper also came with simple step-by-step instructions.
 The top frame was the only item that was disconnected and the box included a hex wrench to assemble it with.
 The Vyper was super confidence-inspiring when I opened the box.